Simplicial generation of Chow rings of matroids: Preliminaries

 In this section, we review relevant background materials on Chow rings of matroids.
 Familiarity with toric and tropical geometry, from which the combinatorial notions here originate, can be helpful but not necessary.
 As references we point to \cite{Ful93} and \cite{CLS11} for toric geometry, and to \cite{FS97}, \cite[Chapter 6]{MS15}, and \cite[\S 4--\S 5]{AHK18} for tropical geometry.

 In \S\ref{subsection:ChowMW}, we describe Chow cohomology rings and Minkowski weights of fans, and in \S\ref{subsection:chowring} we illustrate these notions in the setting of matroids.
 These first two subsections are purely combinatorial.
-In \S\ref{subsection:wondcpt}, we provide the underlying geometric picture that motivates many of the combinatorial constructions, but this subsection is not logically necessary for future sections.
+In \S\ref{subsection:wondcpt}, we provide the underlying geometric picture that motivates many of the combinatorial constructions.